simplistix/mailinglogger/readme.txt

        - Added support for use ZConfig.

-       - Added support for config in Zope 3 as well as Zope 2.
+       - Added support for configuration in both Zope 3 and Zope 2.

      2.5.0